Alec Gargett

 In the end, all of the above crises could be solved with just one policy if it were implemented well enough:

-Ensure that anyone who can help to solve the crises is encouraged to do so and fairly paid if they want pay.
+• Ensure that anyone who can help to solve any crisis is encouraged to do so and fairly paid if they want pay.
 As part of that, ensure that any well-meaning person who wants to work in policy development is allowed fair involvement.

 In other words, if enough people including competent experts were adequately paid to work together on solving our problems, they would solve our problems.
 But ensuring this is implemented well enough requires voters to take action to encourage independent policy thinkers to run for office and get them elected.